 Keeping track of Org changes

 Keeping track of any changes to your Salesforce Org is easy.
 After every sync, we send the Org Model owner an email, listing all the new items that have been proposed, added, updated or removed from your Salesforce Org.
 That list allows you to click on a matching URL to open the Org model on an appropriate node and inspect it.

 You can also see status changes while exploring the Org model:

 Rules behind the "Updated" status

 Elements Catalyst alerts you that something has been updated in your Salesforce Org but we do not specifically tell you what has changed - you need to do the investigation yourself.
-With time, as we continue to fetch more metadata out of Salesforce, we might provide you with more detailed summary.
+With time, as we continue to fetch more metadata out of Salesforce, we might provide you with a more detailed summary.
 Until then here are the 3 important rules behind the "Updated" status: